 4. Skin Care Products

-The products you use on your skin can be detrimental to its health if not chosen carefully.
+The products you use on your skin can be detrimental to its health if not chosen carefully or used properly.
 Harsh ingredients in products like face washes, scrubs, and exfoliating creams can dry out your skin, leading to inflammation and irritation.

-Anecdotal evidence suggests that some anti-acne products can strip away the moisturizing oils from your skin.
+Some anti-acne products, such as salicylic acid, benzoyl peroxide, retinol, adapalene, and tretinoin, can strip away the moisturizing oils from your skin leading to skin irritation.
 This leaves it dry and flaky, especially around the nose.
-Using products with ingredients that you may be allergic to can also lead to similar problems.
+Using products with ingredients that you may be allergic to can also lead to similar problems, although this tends to itch.

 Not drinking enough water has an impact on your overall health, including your skin.
 If your water intake is low for a few days, it is less likely to affect your skin.
 However, remaining dehydrated for long periods of time can lead to dry, dull skin.
-For those prone to dry skin around the nose, general dehydration can cause the issue to flare up.
+For those prone to dry skin around the nose, general dehydration can cause the issue to flare up, but this is rarely the cause of localized skin dryness.

 Now that you know what can cause dry skin around the nose, let us look at a few remedies to heal the same.